GiecV/CellularEncoding/README.md

 # Cellular Encoding Project

-This repository contains the work I completed during my internship at the Creative AI Lab, IT University of Copenhagen.
-The project focuses on **cellular encoding**, a fascinating technique for evolving neural networks, inspired by biological developmental processes.
+Welcome to the **Cellular Encoding Project**, a deep dive into evolutionary computation and neural architecture synthesis.
+This repository showcases work conducted during my internship at the Creative AI Lab, IT University of Copenhagen, where I explored **cellular encoding** — a fascinating method that leverages genetic principles to automatically develop neural network architectures.

-## Project Overview
+## 🚀 Project Overview

-The goal of this project is to explore and extend the concept of cellular encoding for evolving modular neural networks.
-The method allows for the **automatic synthesis of neural network architectures** using a cell rewriting process, much like how cells differentiate and develop in biological organisms.
+This project extends the boundaries of **cellular encoding**, allowing us to evolve modular neural networks that can adapt and scale, inspired by biological processes of cell differentiation and development.
+Through cellular encoding, we’re not just training a fixed neural network; we’re evolving its structure dynamically, mimicking how organisms grow and adapt in nature.

+Key objectives of this project include:

+- **Automatic Synthesis of Neural Networks**: Generate network architectures that evolve and improve autonomously, adapting to the tasks they need to solve.
+- **Modularity and Scalability**: Develop neural networks that can grow more complex as the problem demands, a key advantage in handling complex, variable environments.

-### How Cellular Encoding Works
+### 🔬 How Cellular Encoding Works

-In cellular encoding, a **tree of operations** is used to define how the neural network grows and evolves.
-Each node in the tree represents an operation, such as a neuron splitting into two or modifying its weights.
-These operations mimic biological cell division, allowing the structure of the neural network to develop iteratively.
+Cellular encoding is an elegant process that uses **evolutionary algorithms** to grow neural networks from a simple set of rules.
+Here's how it works:

-1. **Tree Representation:** The cellular encoding process starts with a tree, where each node corresponds to a growth or modification operation on a neuron.
+1. **Tree Representation**: Cellular encoding begins with a tree of operations.
+Each node represents a specific transformation, like splitting neurons or modifying weights.
+This tree structure lets us evolve complex architectures in a controlled, scalable way.
-2. **Neuron Splitting/Modification:** Each operation allows neurons to either split into multiple neurons or update their weights based on predefined rules.
-3. **Tree to Graph Conversion:** Once the tree has defined the growth of the network, it is transformed into a graph, where nodes represent neurons and edges represent synapses.
-4. **Graph to Neural Network:** this graph is converted into a functional neural network capable of performing tasks.

-Currently, this network is being tested on simple tasks, such as balancing a pole in the **CartPole-v1 environment** from OpenAI's Gym, XOR, N-parity
+2. **Neuron Splitting and Modification**: Through each node operation, neurons split or alter their characteristics, echoing the biological processes of cell division and differentiation.

+3. **Genetic Evolution**: Using genetic algorithms, we evolve these trees across generations.
+The fittest architectures — those that solve tasks effectively — are selected and evolved, creating increasingly optimized neural networks.

+This process embodies the principles of natural selection, allowing neural networks to "grow" and adapt iteratively to meet the demands of various tasks.

-## Inspiration
+## 🌱 Inspiration

-This work is heavily inspired by the following foundational papers:
+This project draws inspiration from seminal research on cellular encoding and developmental neural networks.
+Notably:

-- Gruau, F. (1994). *Automatic definition of modular neural networks*.
+- Gruau, F. (1994). *Automatic Definition of Modular Neural Networks*.
 Adaptive Behavior, 3(2), 151–183.
-- Gruau, F. (1992). *Genetic synthesis of Boolean neural networks with a cell rewriting developmental process*.
-COGANN-92: International Workshop on Combinations of Genetic Algorithms and Neural Networks, pp. 55-74, doi: [10.1109/COGANN.1992.273948](https://doi.org/10.1109/COGANN.1992.273948).
+- Gruau, F. (1992). *Genetic Synthesis of Boolean Neural Networks with a Cell Rewriting Developmental Process*.
+COGANN-92, 55-74.
+[Read here](https://doi.org/10.1109/COGANN.1992.273948).

+These papers provide the theoretical backbone for cellular encoding, demonstrating its potential in creating scalable, adaptable neural networks.

-## Technologies
+## 🛠️ Technologies

-- Neural Networks
-- Genetic Algorithms
-- Cellular Encoding
-- OpenAI Gym (CartPole-v1)
+The Cellular Encoding Project utilizes a variety of technologies to support the efficient evolution and analysis of neural networks:

+- **Neural Networks**: The core of the project, leveraging neural networks as the building blocks for evolutionary structures.

+- **Genetic Algorithms**: Driving the evolutionary process, with selection, crossover, and mutation fostering adaptability and improvement over generations.

+- **Parallel Processing**: To make full use of available computational resources, we leverage parallel processing using Python’s `multiprocessing` library, allowing the evolutionary process to scale efficiently on both local and remote systems.

+- **Visualization (Matplotlib)**: Visualizations are key for understanding network growth and performance metrics.
+The project uses `Matplotlib` to provide graphical insights into the evolutionary process and the structure of generated networks.

+- **Logging with JSON**: For a transparent record of the evolutionary process, the project logs all key metrics, configurations, and outcomes in structured JSON format, making it easy to analyze or replicate experiments.

+- **Documentation with Sphinx**: The documentation for the Cellular Encoding Project is built with `Sphinx`, ensuring that all modules and functionalities are well-documented and accessible on [GitHub Pages](https://giecv.github.io/CellularEncoding/).

+- **OpenAI Gym for Reinforcement Learning Tasks**: `Gym` provides a range of environments that can be used to test the effectiveness of evolved neural networks, especially for reinforcement learning tasks.
+This allows the project to evaluate how well cellular encoding performs on dynamic, real-world scenarios.

-## Documentation
+## 📄 Documentation

-For detailed documentation, please refer to the [documentation site on Github Pages](https://giecv.github.io/CellularEncoding/)
+Explore the [documentation site on GitHub Pages](https://giecv.github.io/CellularEncoding/), which provides:

+- **Core Modules**: Detailed breakdowns of the main components.
+- **Task Modules**: Descriptions of task environments used for testing and validation.
+- **Utilities**: Tools developed for the project, including visualizations for better analysis and understanding.

-## Acknowledgments
+## 🙏 Acknowledgments

-I would like to thank the Creative AI Lab at ITU Copenhagen for their support and guidance throughout this project.
+A special thanks to the **Creative AI Lab** at ITU Copenhagen and my mentors for their guidance and support.
+This project wouldn’t have been possible without the insights and feedback from my colleagues and mentors.

 ---

-Stay tuned for updates and improvements!

-Giacomo
+Stay tuned for ongoing improvements and new applications of cellular encoding.
+This project is a step toward making neural networks that don’t just learn — they evolve.